 you plankton with!).
 Whale shark season is technically mid-May to mid-September, and there are various outfitters to take you—excursions to nearby Isla Pajaros are also popular.
 But should you arrive while a massive tropical storm is brewing (as we did), you may find yourself beached.

 The beaches in Holbox basically number two: Any Instagram search of the island will quickly yield dreamy, blue-skied photos of Holbox Beach, where brightly colored letters spell the island's name in the sand and rainbow hammocks flap gently just above the water.
 The allure is undeniable, but if you're island-bound with designs to swim you may meet with disappointment thanks to a sandbar here that stretches out so far that you might literally wade knee-deep into the sunset in bath-warm, crystalline water.
 So forget catching waves (our favorite Tulum pastime); not once during our trip did we see so much as a ripple.
 On the western edge of the island, Punta Coco (a solid bike ride away) is touted for its sunsets and seems to draw more locals than tourists.
 And while a picturesque dock makes for a lovely image, we found the water to be cold and mucky with seaweed.
-You can, of course, make the lengthy trek down Holbox Beach and over the lagoon to Punta Mosquito to see the flamingoes, but know this first: There is absolutely no swimming here out of respect for the wading wildlife.
+You can, of course, make the lengthy trek down Holbox Beach and over the lagoon to Punta Mosquito to see the flamingos, but know this first: There is absolutely no swimming here out of respect for the wading wildlife.
 Unless you are one of those embarrassing Americans who the locals say chase down the beautiful birds to get a photo op (we will, they say, eventually run the flamingoes off the island and ruin it for everybody), they are really just elegant fuchsia specks on the near horizon.
 Pack your iPhone X with the fancy camera and the DEET (seriously, our nontoxic stuff was useless against the critters here).

 Passing by the many vivid murals and primary-colored small businesses of the town centro, you might catch a locals' pickup game of basketball.
-There are a few shops here and there—none of them so suited to the Tulum regular as Le Bazaar, the tiny boutique at Casa Las Tortugas that stocks vintage and handmade clothing and accessories.
+There are a few shops here and there—none of them so suited to the Tulum regular as Le Bazaar, the tiny boutique next to Casa Las Tortugas that stocks vintage and handmade clothing and accessories.

 Cacao-and-coffee-infused mezcal cocktails at Mandarina demand a second round.